descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 and still temporary
 -->

 Unfortunately, the static storage duration doesn't come from the fact that it is a constant expression and that a constant was expected/requested.
-Consider for a moment, if it did, that is implicit static storage duration by looking at this from a constant definition in a class, a function body and parameters/arguments.
+Consider for a moment, if it did, that is implicit static storage duration by looking at this from the perspective of constant definitions in class definition, function body and parameters/arguments.

 #### constant definition in class definitions